lizard-demon/bhopblox/README.md

    - **Create remixes** by clicking "🎨 Remix World" to share custom variations with the Reddit community
 6. **Navigate easily** with ESC key or "◀ EXIT" button to return to the main menu and view updated content

-**Note**: BhopBlox is a complete 3D voxel world creation and speedrun platform - the WebAssembly 3D engine (voxels.wasm + voxels.js) loads successfully and provides full 3D navigation, world editing, precision timing mechanics, automatic leaderboard submission, map data persistence, and community-driven world sharing for both competitive gameplay and creative world building.
+**Note**: BhopBlox is a complete 3D voxel world creation and speedrun game - the WebAssembly 3D engine (voxels.wasm + voxels.js) loads successfully and provides full 3D navigation, world editing, precision timing mechanics, automatic leaderboard submission, map data persistence, and community-driven world sharing for both competitive gameplay and creative world building.

 ### Audio Experience